 - All-Purpose Flour.
 You could also use bread flour if you bake enough to justify keeping it in your pantry.

-- Water.
+- Warm Water.
 Used for moisture in the dough.

 Please note, that the printable recipe card has ingredient quantities, complete instructions, and nutritional information.
 The following is a quick overview of the recipe.